Inflation / Deflation and Credit Bubble

 2. Borrowers do not want to borrow because they think they may not be able to pay it back.
 This is normal because people see job cuts, companies cut costs, prices fall, so how can they be sure that they will make same salary in the future to pay back what they owe.

-3. For price inflation to happen, people must have alot of money to chase too few products.
-What we have now is the opposite.
+3. For price inflation to happen, people must have a lot of money to chase too few products.
+We have that in housing in some areas where supply is tight.
+But in other areas what we have now is the opposite.
 We have wage reduction.
 We have high debt levels.
 We have excess capacity producing too many products.
 The supply exceeds the demand.
 The prices will fall, not go up.
 All companies are selling less, good results are just a result of cost cutting.
 When one company does it, it is good.
 But when all companies do it, cost cutting is detrimental to the economy.
 Earnings will go lower.
 Imagine an IT company produces software and hardware, but cuts costs: layoff workers, freeze salaries, stop investments.
 Their customer is a bank.
 If the bank cuts costs what will they do?
 They will say: Hey we are not buying new software from this IT company this year.
 We will run with fixer upper systems we have, sorry.
 This mentality will effect everyone’s earnings!
 It may sound good for the bank, but it is bad for the IT guy.
 There is a chain reaction.

 Almost all of the money supply in the economy is in terms of bank credit.
 This monetary system is prone to a deflationary crash.
 There is a herd effect in the population.
 People borrow and spend altogether and they stop borrowing altogether.
 This creates cycles like kontradiev wave.
 The herd effect causes great booms and great busts.
 This is explained in Conquer the Crash.